Representations to licensing applications

 Any appeal must be lodged at the local Magistrates' Court within 21 days of the date the applicant was informed of the committee's decision.

-Representations (objections) must relate to the likely effects of granting the licence on one or more of the following four licensing objectives:
+A representation against the application must relate to one or more of the licensing objectives:

 - the prevention of crime and disorder

 - the protection of children from harm

 - public safety.